Tessa Hadley: Biography

-Tessa Hadley was born in Bristol in 1956.
-Her father Geoff Nichols was a teacher and amateur jazz trumpeter, and her mother Mary an amateur artist.
+Tessa Hadley was born in Bristol, England, in 1956.
+Her father Geoff Nichols was a teacher and an amateur jazz trumpeter, and her mother Mary was an amateur artist.
 Her father's brother is the playwright Peter Nichols.
 She gained a BA in English (1978) followed by a PGCE at Clare College, Cambridge, and briefly taught at a comprehensive school before starting a family.
 In 1982 she married Eric Hadley, a teacher, lecturer and playwright, and they moved to Cardiff, where Eric Hadley taught at Cardiff University and the University of Wales Institute.
 The couple have three sons together, as well as three stepsons.
 During this period, Hadley completed several novels but failed to find a publisher, and also co-authored two collections of short stories for children with her husband.

-In 1993, when she was in her late thirties, Hadley studied for an MA in creative writing at Bath Spa University College, which she was awarded in 1994, and gained a PhD at the University of the West of England in 1998; her PhD thesis is entitled "Pleasure and propriety in Henry James."
+In 1993, when she was in her late thirties, Hadley studied for an MA in creative writing at Bath Spa University College, which she was awarded in 1994, and gained a PhD at the University of the West of England in 1998; her PhD thesis is entitled "Pleasure and propriety in Henry James".
 She started to teach creative writing at Bath Spa University in 1997; as of 2016, she is professor of creative writing at the university.
 Her first published novel, Accidents in the Home, written while bringing up her family, appeared in 2002 when she was 46.
 Her continued study of the author Henry James has resulted in a book, as well as several research and conference papers.
 She researches and teaches on James and Jane Austen, as well as early 20th century novelists and short-story writers, especially women, including Elizabeth Bowen, Katherine Mansfield and Jean Rhys.

 She was elected a Fellow of the Royal Society of Literature in 2009 and is also a Fellow of The Welsh Academy.
 She is the chair of the New Welsh Reviews editorial board.
 She has served as a judge for the International Dublin Literary Award (2011), BBC National Short Story Award (2011), O. Henry Prize for short stories (2015) and the Wellcome Book Prize (2016).